Lyapunov-Regularized Reinforcement Learning for Power System Transient Stability: Conclusion

 \subsection{Frequency Dynamics}

 Let $N$ be the number of buses and $\mathcal{E}$ be the set of transmission lines connecting the buses.
-The susceptance and conductance of the line $(i,j) \in \mathcal{E}$ are $B_{i j}=B_{ji }>0$ and $G_{i j}=G_{ji}>0$, respectively.
-When $(k, l) \notin \mathcal{E}$, the values are 0.
+The susceptance and conductance of the line $(i,j) \in \mathcal{E}$ are $B_{i j}=B_{ji }$ and $G_{i j}=G_{ji}$, respectively; and 0 if the buses are not connected.
 We use the Kron reduced model to aggregate load buses into generator buses~\cite{nishikawa2015comparative,Tinu20}.
-We assume that each bus $i$ has the conventional inertia $M_i$ and the damping from synchronous generator and loads is denoted as $D_i$.
-We assume that each bus has inverter-connected resources that can be controlled.
-Note that this is without loss of generality since the upper and lower actuation bounds can be set to zero if a resource is not present.
+We assume that each bus $i$ has the conventional inertia $M_i$ and the damping from synchronous generator and loads is denoted as $D_i$~\cite{machowski2020power, zhao2016unified}.
+Denote the generator power and load of bus $i$ as $P_{g,i}$ and $P_{l,i}$, respectively.
+Then, $P_i=P_{g,i}-P_{l,i}$ represents the net power injection of bus $i$.
+We assume that the synchronous generation are set to their nominal operating points.
+Our control comes from the inverter-connected resources such as storage and wind turbines~\cite{muljadi2012understanding}.
+Without loss of generality, we assume that each bus has an inverter-connected resources (the actuation bounds can be both set to zero if a resource is not present).

-The angle and frequency of bus $i$ are $\delta_i$ and $\omega_i$, respectively.
+The angle and frequency deviation of bus $i$ are $\delta_i$ and $\omega_i$, respectively.
 We assume that the bus voltage magnitudes are 1 p.u. and the reactive power flows are ignored.
 The dynamics of the power system is represented by the swing equation~\cite{kundur1994power}

 where $u_i(\omega_i)$ is the controller that changes active power to provide primary frequency response.
 Because power systems do not have real-time communication infrastructure, we restrict $u_i$ to be a static feedback controller where only its local frequency measurement $\omega_i$ is available.
 We envision the control is provided by renewable energy resources such as batteries and solar PV.
 In the primary frequency regulation timescale from 100ms to few seconds for primary frequency regulation, the main limitation on actuation comes from power injection constraints.